The-Nazara-Project/Nazara/CONTRIBUTING.md

 This will create a copy of the repository under your GitHub account.
 2. **Clone your forked repository** to your local machine using the git clone command.
 This will create a local copy of the repository that you can work on.
-3. **Install the project dependencies** by following the instructions provided in the project's README file.
+3. **Install the project dependencies** by installing `libopenssl-dev` and `libdbus-sys` are installed on your system.
+Both are required by Nazara to compile.

-This will ensure that you have all the necessary tools and libraries to build and run the project.
+> [!Note]
+> The names of both of these libraries can vary depending on your distribution.
+The examples are for openSUSE Tumbleweed.

 4. **Install and set up pre-commit for code quality checks**.
 This tool will automatically execute the `hooks` we implemented which will check your code for formatting or styling issue before each commit.